saltyrtc/saltyrtc-client-java/docs/docs/usage.md

 ### Key store

 The client needs to have its own public/private keypair.
-Create one with the `KeyStore` class:
+Create a new keypair with the `KeyStore` class:

 ```java
 import org.saltyrtc.client.keystore.KeyStore;